itmo-infocom/UNIX-Linux-online-course/texts/week08/037_system_start.md

 ```
 We can list system services, start, stop and get their status, enable and disable them to automatically start at boot time.

-To find out the log messages about boot startup and system operation, we can look at the system log files:
+To find out the log messages about boot startup and system operation, we can look at the system log files.
+For example:
 * `/var/log/messages` -- in RH-like Linuxes
 * and `/var/log/syslog` -- in Debian and Ubuntu